ooddle

 Most advice about stress eating sounds like a moral lecture.
 Have more discipline.
 Use willpower.
 Just stop.
 The truth is that stress eating is one of the most predictable physiological responses your body has, and trying to white-knuckle your way out of it almost always fails.
-The loop is built on a real chemistry, and once you understand the wiring, you can interrupt it without ever fighting yourself.
+The loop is built on real chemistry, and once you understand the wiring, you can interrupt it without ever fighting yourself.

 At ooddle we approach this through the Mind and Metabolic pillars together, because stress eating sits at the exact intersection of nervous system regulation and blood sugar stability.
 Treating only one side leaves the loop intact.
+We have watched many users try the food side alone, with strict rules and tracking apps, and watched it fall apart by week three.
+We have also watched the meditation-only crowd hit the same wall.
+Both layers have to move at once.

 What Stress Eating Does to Your Body